201901407/201901407/README.md

 - :man_technologist: I am currently working as Customer Engineering Specialist I at Atlan.
 I have experience building systems using tools and technologies like Golang, Python, Elasticsearch, Argo and OpenAPI specification.
 - :zap: Always exploring new technologies and Open Source projects.
 (Favourites?
 There are way too many to mention here... 😏)
 - :compass: Having built projects using the Django framework and MERN stack.
-- :package: I also have work experience in improving and enhancing ETL packages and writing production APIs.
+- :package: I also have work experience in ETL packages and writing production APIs.
 ---

 ### 🛠️ Languages and Tools :